Nawaz, Dar sitting abroad, asking PPP to resign: Aitzaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: PPP’s senior leader Aitzaz Ahsan has said Nawaz Sharif and Ishaq Dar are sitting abroad and they are asking the PPP to tender resignations.
+ISLAMABAD: The PPP senior leader Aitzaz Ahsan has said Nawaz Sharif and Ishaq Dar are sitting abroad and they are asking the PPP to tender resignations.

-Talking to media persons in Lahore, Aitzaz said Maryam Nawaz was dictating the PDM.
-He said the PDM will damage its cause if it goes forward without the PPP.